domsav13/domsav13.github.io/_posts/2023-12-01-aerostructures.md

 ### Finite element analysis: static stress

-There are several shortcomings of the analytical approaches that become apparent when simulating the force and stresses in a numerical simulation.
+There are several shortcomings of the analytical approaches (thin-wall approximation, narrow cut, Von Mises stress simplifications) that become apparent when simulating the force and stresses in a numerical simulation.
+First, the force found in the previous section overshot the predicted stress of 125 MPa, yielding 152 MPa as the wing's maximum Von Mises stress.
+With trial and error, a force closer to 2180 N fits the safety factor requirements, yielding around 124 MPa as the resulting maximum Von Mises stress.
+The scenarios are simulated using the default SOLIDWORKS mesh, a remote load at the calculated shear center, and a rigid geometry at the fixed end of the wing.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">